aaronicsubstances/code-augmentor-php/README.md

 ## Further Information

 For more information on the structure of augmenting code object, generated code object and other considerations, refer to [wiki](https://github.com/aaronicsubstances/code-augmentor/wiki/Documentation-for-Code-Generator-Scripts) in the main Code Augmentor repository.

+## Building and Testing Locally

+[Composer](https://getcomposer.org/) is the build system for this project.
+So it is required to set up it first.

+   * Clone repository locally
+   * Install project dependencies with `composer install`
+   * With all dependencies present locally, test project with `./vendor/bin/phpunit tests`

+*NB:*

+   1. `composer install` took so long (at least on Windows 10 as at 28th April 2020).
+Setting SSL endpoint with `composer config --global repo.packagist composer https://packagist.org` fixed it up.
+   2. `composer dump-autoload` needs to be rerun when new classes are added to project with classmap instead of PSR-4 in composer.json.
+   3. `composer require --dev phpunit/phpunit "^7"` is an example of command to use to install a project dependency not meant for library consumers.